 The Dominion was overthrown after the death of King James II, but English direct rule did not end.
 The Puritans who had overthrown the Dominion immediately pledged their loyalty to the new king and queen, William and Mary, and William opened the Puritan colonies to outsiders.
 Non-Puritans began settling in New England in large numbers, and their religious practices were protected.
 By 1691, when the Massachusetts Bay Colony’s charter was overthrown and it became a royal colony with a royally appointed governer, true Congregationalism was rapidly becoming a blast from the past.
 Its dominance was certainly at an end, as it became simply one religion amongst many others.

 Of course, it took decades to completely unseat the old religious ways.
-But an important shift was occurring after 1689: all of the fervor originally associated primarily with religion in Puritan New England was being gradually but steadily transferred to politics.
+But an important shift was occurring after 1689: much of the fervor originally associated primarily with religion in Puritan New England was being gradually but steadily extended to politics.
 Note that the Dominion and the charter revocation dealt a fatal blow to pure Congregational practice but strengthened the old Puritan political dogma.
 What the people of New England held on to was proto-democracy: a popularly elected legislature, juries made up of local citizens, and the right of towns to hold their political town meetings.
-As the old religion which had originally demanded these political protections faded away, the politics themselves became a religion for New Englanders.

 So by roughly 1720-30 the shift was fairly complete.
 New England was no longer Puritan, it was polyglot with a Puritan past and a powerful Puritan legacy that newcomers and non-Puritans were very aware of.
-Politics was the new religion, and New England would lead the way into the age of Revolution.
+Congregationalism remained the majority religion, and people in the Congregational church were very committed to its original principles as codified in 1649.
+But politics began to supersede religion as the defining characteristic of the region, and New England would lead the way into the age of Revolution.

 The echoes of the old way, the true Puritan New England that only existed from 1630-1686, were heard long after the fact, of course, and it may be the very brevity of the actual Puritan moment that made it so powerful an image for later writers, religious leaders, politicians, and historians.
 But any reference to “Puritan New England” after 1730 at the latest, and 1720 more likely, is mostly inaccurate.